Marconi-Stem/Firewalker/Notes.md

     # This is a low-pass filter...it makes the brightness
     # value decelerate as it approaches a target (200 in
     # this case).
 207 is used here because integers round
-    # down on division and we'd never reach the target;
+    # down on division, and we'd never reach the target;
     # it's an ersatz ceil() function: ((199*7)+200+7)/8 = 200;
     brightness = int(((brightness * 7) + 207) / 8)
     count += 1